-This morning, Lynchburg College became the first institution of higher education to announce plans to integrate Google Gnome to campus.
+This morning, University of Lynchburg became the first institution of higher education to announce plans to integrate Google Gnome to campus.

 When Google announced its outdoor digital Gnome assistant, Lynchburg staff immediately reached out to discuss a partnership.
 Soon, several Google Gnome units will be placed at strategic locations on the Dell.